meerk40t/svgelements/README.md

 Parsing for SVG File, Path, Matrix, Angle, Distance, Color, Point and other SVG Elements.
 The SVG spec defines not only paths by a variety of elements.
 In order to have a robust experience with SVGs we must be able to deal with the parsing and interactions of these.

-This project began as part of `meerK40t` which does svg loading of files for laser cutting.
-It attempts to more fully map out the svg spec, objects, and paths, while remaining easy to use and highly backwards compatible.
+This project began as part of `meerK40t` which does SVG loading of files for laser cutting.
+It attempts to more fully map out the SVG spec, objects, and paths, while remaining easy to use and highly backwards compatible.

+# License

+This module is under a MIT License.

 # Installing
 `pip install svg.elements`